michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-monitor_troubleshoot_optimize_azure_solutions-.md

 * content exists until it's removed (typically there should be expiration time set)
 * must set TTL (time to live) manually

+object from redis cache can be deleted via scheduled deletion (TTL), Manual Deletion or Eviction which we are not controlling but we can controll policy of Eviction

+Eviction Policy Options:
+* volatile-lru (default)
+* allkeys-lru - not only volatile keys
+* noeviction
+* volatile-random
+* allkeys-random
+* volatile-ttl - remove base on TTL rather than when they were last used

 Calculating cache duration:
 * rate of change - long expiry for static data e.g list of countries, short expiry for volatile data e.g concurency values
 * risk of outdated data - lower ttl to match data change